JujuOfficiel/JhubUP-Deluxe/README.md

    ConfigurationSaving = {
       Enabled = true,
-      FolderName = nil, -- Create a custom folder for your hub/game FileName = "JHub_Key7893Deluxe416"
+      FolderName = nil, -- Create a custom folder for your hub/game FileName = "JHub_K7893Deluxe416"
    },

    Discord = {
       Enabled = true, -- Prompt the user to join your Discord server if their executor supports it Invite = "Q5MZxNDtWa", -- The Discord invite code, do not include discord.gg/.
-E.g. discord.gg/ ABCD would be ABCD RememberJoins = false -- Set this to false to make them join the discord every time they load it up },
+E.g. discord.gg/ ABCD would be ABCD RememberJoins = true -- Set this to false to make them join the discord every time they load it up },

    KeySystem = true, -- Set this to true to use our key system